johtela/markappend/README.md

 ## 🎙️ Live Editor

-Test MarkAppend with the live editor below.
+You can test MarkAppend with the live editor below.

 <live-editor></live-editor>